shakurocom/PullToRefreshSwiftUI/README.md

 - [Usage](#usage)
 - [License](#license)

-A `PullToRefreshScrollViewSwiftUI` is a custom control that alows to put some content on scroll with pull to refresh action.
+A `PullToRefreshScrollViewSwiftUI` is a custom control that alows to put some content on scroll view with pull to refresh action.

-`PullToRefreshSwiftUI` example:
+`PullToRefreshScrollViewSwiftUI` example:

 ```swift
 let options = PullToRefreshScrollViewSwiftUIOptions(lottieViewBackgroundColor: .clear,